ncayllahua/GigisPizzaHOL/oci_apigateway.md

 ![](./media/api-gateway/api-gateway-creation07.png)

 Review your Route and then Click Create button.
-Wait until creationg will be completed.
+Wait until creation would be completed.

 ![](./media/api-gateway/api-gateway-creation08.png)